 She felt confident with her body, and her breasts.
 But she wanted to help others.

-So in July of 2017, #SaggyBoobsMatter was born.
+Thus, #SaggyBoobsMatter was born.
 Eggerue uses her own pictures, of her own body, to “help women articulate their own body image hang ups – especially slim women who don’t really know where they stand in the body positivity movement.”

 It’s helped many women, including stunning Instagrammer joannvdherik: